babel/website/docs/usage/require.md

 ## Environment variables

-By default `babel-node` and `babel-core/register` will save to a json cache in your temporary directory.
+By default `babel-node` and `babel-register` will save to a json cache in your temporary directory.

 This will heavily improve with the startup and compilation of your files.
 There